-Dunkin’ Donuts is giving it another go in the UK … the ol’ college effort as some might say.
-DD had stores in the UK but pulled out in the mid-nineties, as it just didn’t catch on.
+Dunkin’ Donuts is giving it another go in the U.K … the ol’ college effort as some might say.
+DD had stores in Britain, but pulled out in the mid-nineties, as it just didn’t catch on.

 The company has high hopes that this second time around will result in a different reaction.
 The breakfast and coffee “broker” believes they can offer a more “mild” coffee option to Britons who look for their caffeine fix at McDonald’s, Greggs or Starbucks.

-Based on visits to the UK, it’s rare to find a UK household with a coffee maker.
+Based on visits to the U.K., it’s rare to find a household there with a coffee maker.
 They either have instant coffee, most likely for American guests, or drink tea.
-It just makes us wonder if it’s common for people in the UK to make a coffee stop on the way to work or for a mid-afternoon pick me up.
+It just makes us wonder if it’s common for people in the U.K. to make a coffee stop on the way to work or for a midafternoon pick-me-up.

 DD might be smart to tailor their menu to their new audience and offer a nice tea and scone selection.
 It may sound like we’re jesting but Pizza Hut has English-centric toppings like a layer of traditional sausage.